atramors/sort_files/README.md

    **python3 sorter.py --help**

-3. Just chose your names for folders
+3. Just chose your names for folders (notice the structure of names in help option)

 **--unsorted_folder**